 By 2005, one of the senior citizens suggested that they do some good for the community during one of their group outings, thus laying the foundation of what would later become the Seniors on a Mission program.

-Over the course of 2005, Seniors on a Mission was able to connect with several nonprofit groups in Jacksonville's community and develop senior citizen appropriate, group-service opportunities, referred to now as Mission Trips.
+Over the course of 2005, Seniors on a Mission was able to connect with several nonprofit groups in Jacksonville's community and develop senior adult appropriate, group-service opportunities, referred to now as Mission Trips.
 In order to get the seniors to the sites of these trips a Seniors on a Mission bus was purchased and ‘bus pick-up locations’ were set up around Jacksonville which allowed for more seniors to get involved in the program with the provision of localized transportation.

 By the end of 2009, Seniors on a Mission was sponsoring 9 teams in different areas of Jacksonville, completing between 8-11 mission trips each month in service to more than 50 community nonprofit organizations.
-Mission Trips provided a way of helping senior citizens find meaningful work, purpose, and friendships while lending their helping hands, engaged minds, and seasoned skill-sets to area charities and ministries.
+Mission Trips provided a way of helping senior adults find meaningful work, purpose, and friendships while lending their helping hands, engaged minds, and seasoned skill-sets to area charities and ministries.

 We strive to serve the senior adults in Jacksonville, Florida and plan to extend our reach to other cities across the country.